 There are not many just water LSA airplanes, most are the more versatile amphibious.
 However, if you are going to be operating only of water than a water/sea option might be right for you.

 If you are thinking about operating off of water the amphibious is the more common and versatile choice.
 The disadvantage of the amphibious is they weigh more and thus do not perform as well as far as takeoff distance, climb rate, range and speed.
 However, if you wan the option of operating off water and land than the amphibious is for you.

-Commercial Training S-LSA verses Experimental (E-LSA) verses kit built AB-LSA
+Commercial Training S-LSA versus Experimental (E-LSA) versus kit-built AB-LSA

 Commercial Training S-LSA

 The S-LSA is factory certified for commercial training operations.
 No modifications can be made with out factory approval.
-They must be worked on by FAA approved Repairman.
-Simple tasks such as oil changes and minor maintenance can be done by the owner/operator but annual inspections must be done by FAA approved maintenance people.
+They must be worked on by an FAA-approved Repairman.
+Simple tasks such as oil changes and minor maintenance can be done by the owner/operator but annual inspections must be done by FAA-approved maintenance people.
 This is what you need if you plan on doing commercial flight instruction.
 Note that with a sport or private pilot license you can get a sport pilot CFI without a commercial or instrument certificate with as little as 150 hours of flight time.

-For those of you who want to build your own aircraft a kit built might be for you.
-It is allot of work.
-They are less expensive but you put allot of sweat equity into it.
+For those of you who want to build your own aircraft, a kit-built might be for you.
+It is a lot of work.
+They are less expensive but you put a lot of sweat equity into it.
 You can do all the maintenance and the annual inspection since you built it.